-Proposal 3.
-To add Mandatory Rel-17 UE support for RedCap can above example table be endorsed, either by using proposal 1 or proposal 2.
+Proposal 2.
+To add Mandatory Rel-17 UE support for RedCap can above example table be endorsed.

 Test case implementation

 The intention is to verify the functionality of channel raster enhancements for RedCap Release 17, for example, by adding an additional step in test case TS 38.521-1, clause 7.3I.2.
-This activity may be conducted either indirectly through the Work Item for Release 18 or separately under maintenance.
-The approach will depend on the outcome of the ongoing development of the Release 18 work plan.
+An workplan [6] attached to this discussion paper describe the changes needed to add Rel-17 updates.